-What is long-term care insurance (LTCI)?
-How is it different from Medicare?
-What is the likelihood that a person will need it?
-Who should purchase it?
-LTCI is a financial resource for those who need ongoing care, either because they are unable to perform the activities of daily living (ADLs) or because of a cognitive impairment such as Alzheimer’s disease.
+Long-term care insurance (LTCI) is a financial resource for those who need ongoing care, either because they are unable to perform the activities of daily living (ADLs) or because of a cognitive impairment such as Alzheimer’s disease.
 It is not the same as health insurance.
 Although anyone at any age can need long-term care, it is more prevalent as we age.
-Statistics indicate that a 65-year-old has close to a 70 percent chance of needing some form of longterm care during their lives, with over 55 percent of LTCI claims relating to cognitive impairment.
-The average period for long-term care is approximately two and one-half years, although needs can be either temporary, such as in the case of rehabilitation, or significantly longer, such as with Alzheimer’s or other chronic conditions.
+Statistics indicate that a 65-yearold has close to a 70 percent chance of needing some form of long-term care during their lives, with over 55 percent of LTCI claims relating to cognitive impairment.
+The average period for long-term care is approximately two and one-half years, although needs can be either temporary, such as in the case of rehabilitation, or significantly longer, such as with Alzheimers or other chronic conditions.
 Although many picture a nursing home when they think of long-term care, the reality is that most care is provided in an individual’s home by family members or in an assisted living community.
 As the need for care increases, it can take a significant toll on these informal caregivers.

 Having the financial ability to supplement or replace informal care can improve the quality of life for all involved.
 For those who have significant financial assets that can be allocated to care, LTCI is not financially necessary, although it may be emotionally desirable.
 The purchase of LTCI is more compelling for those that have some resources, but either not enough to meet the full potential need or a desire to preserve some of their assets for other goals.

-The cost of long-term care can be significant, as illustrated by Exhibit A. The average cost for a semi-private room in a nursing home in Massachusetts is $135,050 per year, which is well above the national average of $82,125 per year, according to the Genworth 2016 Cost of Care Survey.
-The same survey indicated that the average cost in Massachusetts for a home health aide working hourly per week is $57,200 per year, which is also higher than the national average of $46,332 per year.
+The cost of long-term care can be significant, as illustrated by Exhibit A. The median cost for a semi-private room in a Massachusetts nursing home is $144,175 per year, which is well above the national median of $89,297 per year, according to the Genworth 2018 Cost of Care Survey.
+The same survey indicated that the median cost in Massachusetts for a home health aide working hourly per week is $62,005 per year, which is also higher than the national median of $50,336 per year.
 These potential costs should be balanced against the likelihood that care will be needed and the cost of LTCI.

 Those with financial resources can either plan to self-insure future care costs, using their assets to pay the costs if and when the need arises, or use an insurance policy to help provide for all or part of a potential cost.
 Even if you choose to purchase LTCI, it is not necessary to purchase enough insurance to cover the full potential costs – combining LTCI with self-insurance is often the best option and helps to control the LTCI premium.